cnuernber/ham-fisted/topics/Reductions.md

 initial value.")
   (->merge-fn [item]
     "Returns the merge function for a parallel reduction.
-This function takes two initial values and returns a new initial value."))
+This function takes two initial values and returns a new initial value.")
+  (finalize [item v]
+    "A finalize function called on the result of the reduction after it is reduced but before it is returned to the user.
+Identity is a reasonable default."))
 ```

 There are defaults to the reducer protocol for an IFn which simple assumes it can be